 Freedom Trail, Boston – Sixteen historically significant sites in less than 2.5 miles.
 To get the most out of this trip, definitely take a tour.
 The tour guides are a wealth of information.
 And there is nothing better than learning about American history by walking in the footsteps of our founding fathers.
 If you have seen National Treasure, it’s also fun to see several spots where filming took place.
 This area can be a little crowded, so if you have kids who tend to wander, make sure to keep them close.

 Sequoia National Park, California – The General Sherman tree is the largest living tree in the world.
 In the world.
-This park is home to five of the ten largest trees in the world.
+According to the park information guide on outdoorempire.com, this park is home to five of the ten largest trees in the world.
 Along with the awe inspiring sequoia trees, there are over 240 known caves in the park.
 One of our favorite parts of this park is the tunnel log.
 In 1934 a massive 21 foot diameter tree fell from natural causes.
 It landed on the road through the forest.
 Instead of removing the tree, they just cut a big hole in it so people can drive through the tree.

 Washington, DC – If you want a trip with plenty to do and see, this is the one.
 You can pack an itinerary with no effort at all.
 Don’t miss the National Museum of Natural History.
 It has interactive learning spaces that even your moody tween will love.
 Did you know there is an International Spy Museum?
 Let your wanna be 007 explore decades worth of espionage artifacts.
 If your kids are budding environmentalists, then you have to take them to the National Geographic Museum.
 They have revolving exhibits and displays of ways to help preserve and protect the worlds natural resources.